Let’s work on your self-worth

 In this context, “quick” doesn’t mean instant.
 You need to put effort and work behind them, but it’s in your control.

-The way you talk to yourself.
+You have a mean inner voice.
 That nonstop “you’re not enough” narrator in your head impacts your self-worth.

-An increase in social anxiety.
+Your anxiety is off the charts.
 The urge to hide, mute yourself, or skip events keeps you from socially thriving.

-People pleasing tendencies.
 You discard your needs for others and have toxic coping mechanisms to counter that.

 Whether reading your articles, downloading your guides and doing the workshops, I felt a need in my heart to express how grateful I am direct to you: you were vulnerable enough to create your brand based on your Social Anxiety, and now you’re helping others like me who feel the same.